comparisons

 The decision is rational.

 Independent schools often operate with strong operational discipline.
 A well-maintained Excel file can appear entirely adequate for tracking risk or compliance.
+And in early stages, it often is.

 The strain does not appear immediately.
+It accumulates as governance expectations expand.

 Where DIY Governance Begins to Strain